Ch0wW/gameserver-cfg/zdaemon/README.md

 Now that we know our server works, feel free to modify zserv.sh & zserv.cfg to make it customized as your suits.

-I also added some configurations examples (taken from BaseQ.fr servers) for some of you who are interested. you can check it in the "templates" folder.
+I also added some configurations examples (taken from BaseQ.fr servers) for some of you who are interested. you can check them in the "templates" folder.

 ## Additionnal ressources

-Here are some useful links if you need to configure your Zandronum server:
+Here are some useful links if you need to configure your Zdaemon server:
-- https://github.com/Ch0wW/doomsv-wizard : A python3 tool I made to ease making configs for servers.
 - http://zdaemon.org/?CMD=info&NAME=server : A list of all the server's CVARs and CMDs.
 - http://zdaemon.org/?CMD=info&NAME=tos : The terms of Service if you want to be seen in the masterserver.
+- https://github.com/Ch0wW/doomsv-wizard : A python3 tool I made to ease making configs for servers.